 The UWS Penrith Observatory is located on the Werrington North Campus of the University of Western Sydney just off the Great Western Highway.

-At the UWS Penrith Observatory the CompAIS group conduct engagement and outreach programs and workshops for the public, and for primary and secondary schools.
-The programs and workshops are designed to enhance and extend teaching and learning in Science, Technology, Engineering & Mathematics (STEM) via astronomy and space science.
+At the UWS Penrith Observatory the CompAIS group conduct engagement and outreach programs that include astronomy nights and workshops for the public and for primary and secondary schools.
+The astronomy nights and workshops are designed to enhance and extend teaching and learning in Science, Technology, Engineering & Mathematics (STEM) via astronomy and space science.
 The group also provides teacher workshops, and specialised group programs.

 A visit to the UWS Penrith Observatory can include listening to fascinating talks on various aspects of Astronomy or STEM given by some of Australia's most eminent and internationally recognised astronomers, physicists and engineers, a 3D astronomy movie, and viewing of the night or day sky through the observatories various telescopes including the main 0.6 m telescope (weather permitting).